 The regulator said Mr Green violated Sweden’s Money Laundering Act and also breached certain sections of the country’s Gambling Act.

 Mr Green appealed against the decision, but the Administrative Court upheld that the brand had a lack of routines regarding the risks of money laundering and also violated rules related to customer knowledge in the Money Laundering Act.
-The court also court ruled that Mr Green did not fulfil its duty of care obligations.
+The court also ruled that Mr Green did not fulfil its duty of care obligations.

 As such, the court said that the two warnings issued by Spelinspektionen were a “sufficient measure”, while the penalty fees were considered to be “proportionate”.

 The case against Mr Green started after Spelinspektionen received complaints about the operator in November 2019.
-The regulator launched review of its AML measures, looking at 15 customer accounts.
+The regulator launched a review of its AML measures, looking at 15 customer accounts.

 Several of the customers had been reported to the financial police by Mr Green, which Spelinspektionen said indicated that the operator had suspicions of money laundering relating to some of its registered accounts.